t3gemstone/gem-imager/README.md

 - Start Qt Creator and open src/CMakeLists.txt
 - Use Qt Creator to set the Qt6_ROOT CMake variable to your Qt6 installation path, eg `/opt/Qt6/6.7.2/gcc_arm64`
 - Menu "Build" -> "Build all"
-- Result will be in build_rpi-imager_someversion
+- Result will be in build_gem-imager_someversion
 - For distribution to others:
   - Use the IMAGER_SIGNED_APP flag to enable Application signing
   - Use the IMAGER_SIGNING_IDENTITY string to specify the Developer ID certificate Common Name